Stay For Free With Marriott Rewards® Premier Credit Card: A Review

 Marriott Rewards® Premier Credit Card's Best Feature: Free Hotel Night Each Year

-The Marriott Rewards® Premier Credit Card is one of only a handful of credit cards that give you a free hotel night every year just for keeping the card.
+The Marriott Rewards® Premier Credit Card is one of only a handful of credit cards that give you access to a complimentary hotel night every year just for keeping the card.
 (The others are the Fairmont Visa Signature, IHG Rewards Club Select Visa, Hyatt Visa, and Citi® Hilton HHonors™.)
-With Marriott's credit card, you can use your annual free night certificate at any of its hotel brands.
-The catch is the free night is only good at the lower to mid Category 1-5 hotels, but you still have a choice of over 2,900 hotels worldwide.
+With Marriott's credit card, you can use your annual complimentary night certificate at any of its hotel brands.
+The catch is the complimentary night is only good at the lower to mid Category 1-5 hotels, but you still have a choice of over 2,900 hotels worldwide.

-Depending on your destination, this free night could be worth $100 to almost $250.
+Depending on your destination, this complimentary night could be worth $100 to almost $250.

-For example, the free night certificate works at these locations:
+For example, the complimentary night certificate works at these locations:

 - Residence Inn Arlington Pentagon City (value of $159 or 25,000 points)